JasonRoth03/JavaDistributedComputeEngine/README.md

-# Java Distributed Job Processor
+# Java Distributed Compute Engine

 A distributed systems project implementing a fault-tolerant Java code execution cluster, developed as part of Introduction to Distributed Systems coursework.